 Based on this existing research, we can see that parametric design and robotic fabrication have significantly advanced the development of complex timber structures, which provide new light to reinterpret the Dougong.
-This paper continues our previous research, which explored the reinterpretation methods and mechanical properties of the Dougong components and introduced general methodology, related technologies of applying the Dougong in contemporary designs (XXX et al., 2022)and a prototype assemble (XXXet al., 2023).
-Furthermore, a file-to-fabrication workflow integrating topology optimisation, voxelization, optimisation multi-objective and robotic fabrication for reinterpreting the Dougong joint in contemporary design.
-Partially, our paper aims at answering the following questions:
+This paper continues our previous research, which explored the reinterpretation methods and mechanical properties of the Dougong components and introduced general methodology, related technologies of applying the Dougong in contemporary designs (Zhao et al., 2022) and a prototype assemble (Zhao et al., 2023).
+Furthermore, a file-to-fabrication workflow (Figure 2) integrating topology optimisation, voxelization, multi-objective optimisation and robotic fabrication for reinterpreting the Dougong joint in contemporary design.
+Partially, our paper aims to answer the following questions: